neil-unomaha/CIF_CYBR_8950/README.md

 ### Build and Implement Solution

-* Build an extension into CIFv3  and/or CIFv4 Python library to:
+* Build an extension into CIFv4 Python library to:

-  * Pull retrieved IP indicators for Palo Alto in ingestible format.
+  * Pull retrieved IP indicators from CIF server Database for Palo Alto in ingestible format.
     * Indicators are retrieved from other universities under the CIF framework

   * Save retrieved IP indicators to file with no more than 5,000 indicators per file, as [referenced in page 60 of Palo Alto API](https://docs.paloaltonetworks.com/content/dam/techdocs/en_US/pdf/framemaker/pan-os/7-1/pan-os-panorama-api.pdf).

-  * Have CIF push generated files to Palo Alto via the Palo Alto API every 15 minutes.
+  * Have extension push generated files to Palo Alto via the Palo Alto API
+    * Palo Alto devices will request files every 15 minutes
     * [Palo Alto API Documentation on importing files](https://docs.paloaltonetworks.com/content/dam/techdocs/en_US/pdf/framemaker/pan-os/7-1/pan-os-panorama-api.pdf)

 ### Conduct Post-Solution Measurement